techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

 ### SSH / JupyterLab / Debugging

+To start an ssh session into the cluster so you can poke around or debug:
 ```commandline
 ssh rh-v100
 ```
-Will start an ssh session into the cluster so you can poke around or debug.
 Or in python:
 ```python
 my_send.ssh()
 ```